zhangjames01/486-Data-Collection/README.md

 ## datacollection.py

 This is the python script that grabs usernames from the HuggingFace dataset and then grabs the last 25 comments that user has made.
-To run this code, make sure you modify reddit_info.txt with your Reddit login information in order to receive an access token for the Reddit API.
-Check comments in code.
+To run this code, make sure you modify reddit_info.txt with your Reddit login information in order to receive an access token for the Reddit API and create your own CLIENT_ID and SECRET_KEY.
+To create your own CLIENT_ID and SECRET_KEY, go to this website: https://www.reddit.com/prefs/apps.
+I followed this tutorial to use the Reddit API: https://youtu.be/FdjVoOf9HN4.
+To access the HuggingFace dataset, you will need to run this command in the terminal: $ pip install datasets

+Let me know if you have any questions.

 ## HuggingFace Dataset